 Planting shorter perennials as border flowers for your garden helps defines lines, add dimension to larger plants and flowers and highlights borders and pathways.
-Using the right perennials as a border, you can soften edges and add a beautiful component to an already lovely garden.
+Using the right perennials as a border, you can soften edges and add more beauty to an already lovely garden.

 Perennial borders work well in any outdoor space.
 They are especially lovely in cottage gardens where there are often elements of fences, gates, paths, walkways and walls.
 English gardens also lend themselves to perennial borders as there are sometimes raised garden beds and curved walkways as features defining that space.
 Even a moon garden can benefit from the right perennials planted as a border to highlight accents such as stepping stone pathways.